What Is a Distributed Team and Why Does It Matter?

 Here are some of the common challenges in dealing with a globally distributed team.

-- Lack of company culture.
+• Lack of company culture.
 Creating a unified company culture when you have a geographically distributed team can be a challenge.
 Remote employees may feel left out and excluded from the company culture due to lack of in-person interactions that are normal in traditional work environments.
-Although company culture can’t be quantified it does have an effect on productivity.
+Although company culture can’t be quantified, it does affect productivity.

 Don’t be discouraged if you are unsure how to make distributed software development work.
 There are a variety of distributed teams best practices that if followed will help you overcome the challenges facing you.
 Here are 7 strategies and tactics for how to manage a distributed team successfully.